stronnag/wayfarer/README.md

 * GTK 4
 * Vala
 * Gstreamer 1.0
-* XDG Portal
+* (optional, otherwise installed locally by the build system), Blueprint (GTK Builder compiler).

-* (optional, can be installed locally by the build system), Blueprint (GTK Builder compiler).
+* XDG Portal (at run time)

-There is also a  GTK3 branch
+There is also an obsolete  GTK3 branch

 * GTK 3
 * Vala